Healing and Wellness

 In the majority of cases, Ketamine is effective for patients that are resistant to standard treatments.
 Though ketamine is not a cure for depression, it does often provide a robust and rapid temporary improvement in symptoms.
 Using this medicine in conjunction with guided preparation and integration practices can help to maximize these effects.

-In an effort to make ketamine therapy more accessible, we offer a few different ways of engaging with this medicine.
-After determining that ketamine may benefit you, your Lotus Center medical provider may recommend any of the following:
+In an effort to make Ketamine therapy more accessible, we offer multiple ways of engaging with this medicine.
+After determining that Ketamine may benefit you, your Lotus Center APRN may recommend any of the following:

-- Participating in our short-term ketamine-assisted psychotherapy (KAP) program
+- Participating in our therapist-led short-term Ketamine-assisted psychotherapy (KAP) program (individual, insurance-billed or private pay with HSA eligibility)

-If you would like to make an appointment for a ketamine consult to see if you are an appropriate candidate for Ketamine treatment and/or ketamine-assisted psychotherapy (KAP), please call the office at 385-272-4292.
-If you would like more information on our ketamine programs with an email response, please click the button below.
+The first step in accessing any of our Ketamine therapy programs is to meet with one of our APRNs.
+If you would like to make an appointment for a Ketamine consult to see if you are an appropriate candidate for Ketamine treatment, please call the office at 385-272-4292.

 Ketamine Therapy Support